makeitrepeatable/batch-pipeline/README.md

 - group: 'Subscription'
 ```

-Once the pipeline configuration steps are complete, I needed to start defining what the pipeline actually _did_.
-I started by aking sure that Terraform was installed on the agent.
+Once the pipeline configuration steps were complete, I needed to start defining what the pipeline actually _did_.
+I started by making sure that Terraform was installed on the agent.
 For this, I used a Marketplace task:

 ```YAML
 steps: